Lucid ᵏᵛ

 Contribute to Lucid

-See CONTRIBUTING.md for best practices and instructions on setting up your development environment to work on Lucid.
+See for best practices and instructions on setting up your development environment to work on Lucid.